 2022 March Madness: Sweet 16 cemented after wild opening weekend

-2022 March Madness: Sweet 16 cemented after wild opening weekend originally appeared on NBC Sports Boston
+2022 March Madness: Sweet 16 cemented after wild opening weekend originally appeared on NBC Sports Chicago

 The Sweet 16 is set.